PereViader/ManualDi/README.md

     .[Any other custom extension method your project implements]
 ```

+`TApparent` is optional and will be equal to `TConcrete` when undefined

+When you define one or more `TApparent` on a single binding, the underlying `TConcrete` instance will be redirected to each one of them

-Keep in mind that you can bind multiple implementations to the same `TApparent` type.
+Keep in mind that you can have more than one binding to the same `TApparent` type.

-When resolving, if multiple bindings match, the first one that satisfies the resolution rules will be returned.
+Resolving a type on the container will return the first one that satisfies the resolution rules.
+(Read more below on `When` binding constraints)

 ```csharp
 b.Bind<SomeClass>().Default().FromConstructor(); // When calling c.Resolve<SomeClass>() this one is returned